-Research explores relationship-building program for male same-sex couplesNovember 14th, 2012 in Psychology & Psychiatry /
+Research explores relationship-building program for male same-sex couplesNovember 14, 2012 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—University of Cincinnati research is examining the effectiveness of a relationship education program that was created to specifically address the needs of male same-sex couples.
 Details on the program and the study, led by Sarah Whitton, a UC assistant professor of psychology, will be presented Nov.
 17, at the 46th annual convention of the Association of Behavioral and Cognitive Therapies (ABCT) in National Harbor, Md.